• Recipes

 What Can You Tell Me About the Heirloom Tomato, Specifically the Marglobe Variety?

-It's an indeterminate variety, meaning it continues to grow and produce fruit throughout the growing season until killed by frost.
+It produces fruit throughout the growing season until killed by frost.
 It is an excellent producer of 7 to 10-ounce deep red juicy fruits.

 How Do Customer Reviews Rate the Marglobe Heirloom Tomato?

 Customer reviews often praise it for its taste and its robustness.
-This variety is disease and crack-resistant, making it a favorite among both novice and experienced gardeners.
+This variety is disease and crack-resistant, making it a favorite among novice and experienced gardeners.

 How Well Does It Grow Compared to Other Vegetable Plants?

-As an indeterminate plant, the Marglobe variety grows quite well, often outperforming many of today's hybrids.
+The Marglobe variety grows quite well, often outperforming many of today's hybrids.

 Its vines continue to produce fruit throughout the growing seasons as long as they receive proper care and fertilizer.